bandonga/bandonga.github.io/collections/_sip/0-srtp.md

 > :warning: **NOTE:** Under Construction

-# Media Security

-To secure media the most common design is to use **SRTP** to achieve integrity protection and confidentiality in the media session.
-In some cases, media keying material (**MIKEY**) is exchanged over the signaling channel and  other approaches use the RTP media path itself to perform the key agreement are covered, such as **DTLS-SRTP** and **ZRTP**.

-## Secure RTP
+## SRTP

 **SRTP** (Secure RTP) is a profile extension to RTP, published as [RFC 3711](https://tools.ietf.org/html/rfc3711), that adds confidentiality, authentication, and integrity protection to RTP and RTCP sessions, taking an RTP stream and adding encryption and integrity protection before handing the media stream to UDP for transport.

 Uses symmetric **keys** and **ciphers** for media stream encryption, but does not provide any key management or generation functionality.
 It must be performed out of band, assuming a key management protocol was used to exchange/derive a set of master keys for the set of ciphers to be used.
-Two protocols specifically designed to be used are ZRTP and MIKEY, but there are also other methods that use the SDES key exchange.

 **SRTCP** is also defined as a Secure RTP Control Protocol.
 Since it is also used for multicast session control the SRTCP message authentication is mandatory in the specification although not particularly useful in VoIP applications.

 #### Data flow encryption

-SRTP defines how **session keys** are generated (from master cryptographic keys) utilized, or refreshed, during the lifetime of the media session, using the AES cipher in Segmented Integer Counter Mode (AES-CTR, aka AES-CM) or f8-mode, which allow the AES block cipher to be used as a stream cipher.
+SRTP defines how **session keys** are generated (from master cryptographic keys) utilized, or refreshed, during the lifetime of the media session, using the AES cipher in Segmented Integer Counter Mode (AES-CTR, aka AES-CM) or f8-mode, which allow block cipher to be used as a stream cipher.

 The key stream is initialized with a specific initialization vector (IV) of configurable length.
 This algorithm allows blocks to be calculated in parallel.
 The result is then included in the SRTP packet and occupies the same number of bytes.
 The IV is generated using: